As you can see in our recent blog it is common for cargo to be exposed to container rain even when desiccant bags are used.

 Another essential characteristic of the Vdry Blanket is its breathability.

-We have already touched upon favoring high-strength and leakproof materials to reduce the risk of container rain damage.
-But it is also important to understand that these materials harness the latest in microporous technology to ensure maximum breathability of the Vdy Blanket
+We have already touched upon favoring high-strength and leakproof materials in an effort to reduce the risk of container rain damage.
+But it is also important to understand that these materials harness the latest in micrporous technology to ensure maximum breathability of the Vdy Blanket

 Breathability is essential so that humid air can pass through the Vdry Blanket towards the container ceiling where it will condense when the temperature drops.
 When this happens the condensation will be absorbed by the Vdry Blanket.